cloudflare/workers-docs/content/about/limits.md

 | Free             | 10ms      | 100,000             | 1000 requests per 10 min |
 | Unlimited (Paid) | 50ms      | none                | none                     |

+See definitions for the types of limits and behavior below.
 Script size, number of scripts, subrequests, and available memory are not affected by plan type.

 ## Script Size